 An unplanned pregnancy isn’t an obstacle.
 It’s an opportunity for you to become more than you ever thought you could be.

 Editor’s note.
-Mr. Bomberger is Co-Founder, Chief Creative Officer of the Radiance Foundation.
-This appeared here and is reposted with permission.
+Ryan Bomberger is the Cofounder and Chief Creative Officer of The Radiance Foundation where this first appeared on June 10th.
+Reposted with permission.